 Construction

 ENA or one of its affiliate companies would provide the equipment and construct the pipeline lateral into the plant.
-They will provide the associated equipment to interconnect with Transwestern and/or El Paso Pipelines, regulate pressure and measure volumes.
+They will provide the associated equipment to interconnect with Transwestern Pipeline Company and/or El Paso Pipeline Company, regulate pressure and measure volumes.
 Delta and its partners in the power plant would be asked to aid in the acquisition of surface easement rights and rights-of-way associated with the project including negotiations with the Isleta Indian Tribe if necessary.

 Ownership

-ENA or one of its affiliate companies would own the compression equipment, measurement facilities, and associated equipment outside the plantgate.
+ENA or one of its affiliate companies would own any required compression equipment, measurement facilities, and associated equipment outside the plantgate.
 Delta would own any compression units and associated equipment that might be needed inside the plant gate.

 Operation and Maintenance

-Under these terms, ENA or one of its affiliate companies would provide all arrangements for operation and maintenance associated with the pipeline lateral, including the electric motors drivers, compression stations and measurement equipment.
+Under these terms, ENA or one of its affiliate companies would provide all arrangements for operation and maintenance associated with the pipeline lateral, including the compression stations and measurement equipment.

 Physical Gas Supply